 See also: Public Events

-Appian does not include an email server.
+Appian does not install an email server.
 You must set up an email server (with unique credentials for each Appian instance) in the following manner:

 <APPIAN_HOME>/conf/custom.propertiesand configure the following properties.
 Note that all properties are in the